Update: ‘Price & Release Date’ and ‘Sales’ sections updated with new numbers.

 Music lovers would want to choose the XLE or higher variants.
 While the LE gets a 6-speaker set-up with an amplifier, the rest of the variants get a 9-speaker JBL music system with a 1200-watt amplifier.
 For 2023, the LE’s instrument cluster gets upgraded with a 7-inch multi-information display (previously a 4.2-inch unit).
 A hybrid energy monitor that displays the status of the hybrid powertrain is standard on all variants.
 The Limited variant gets a fully digital 12.3-inch digital cluster with four visual modes: Casual, Smart, Tough, and Sporty.

 The optional 10-inch heads-up display (HUD) on the Limited variant is now standard.
 The HUD showcases speed, hybrid system indicator, and ADAS functions.
 The screens are capable of over-the-air (upgrades) when innovations are released.
 Toyota continues to offer optional features like a digital rearview mirror, Bird’s Eye View Camera with Perimeter Scan, and rain-sensing wipers (standard on Limited).

 Scores high on practicality

 The hands-free powered tailgate comes as standard on the 2023 Toyota Venza.
-Moreover, the SUV offers 28.8 cu ft of the luggage area, which can be nearly doubled to 55.1 cu ft when the rear seats are folded.
-Toyota says the center stack tray can accommodate even the largest iPhone, while the wireless charger is now a fourth-generation version.
+Moreover, the SUV offers up to 28.8 cu ft of cargo volme, which can be nearly doubled to up to 55.1 cu ft when the rear seats are folded.
+Toyota says the center stack tray can accommodate even the largest iPhone, while the wireless charger is now an upgraded, fourth-generation version.